Academic Catalog 2024-2025

 Financial Aid

 Students using scholarships, grants, and/or federal student loans to pay their charges must complete the Free Application for Federal Student Aid (FAFSA) via the Federal Student Aid website.
 Students interested in receiving federal student loans will also need to complete the Federal Direct Loan Entrance Counseling and a Loan Agreement/Master Promissory Note (MPN) that can be found on the Federal Student Aid website.
 Other financial aid documents may also be needed.
-The GPS Student Financial Services office will notify students of any missing financial aid documents via email.
-Students must notify the GPS Student Financial Services office if they expect to receive scholarships or grants from outside agencies, including employer reimbursement.
+The GPS One-Stop Student Financial Services office will notify students of any missing financial aid documents via email and notifications in Workday.
+Students must notify the GPS One-Stop Student Financial Services office if they expect to receive scholarships or grants from outside agencies, including employer reimbursement.
 Students who do not complete the financial aid application process by the payment deadlines will be subject to late fees and required to pay their balances in full.

 Late Fees